 Expected Behaviours & Outcomes How the Requirements Are Met Direction of Travel RAG Status Ensuring that decision makers receive objective and rigorous analysis of a variety of options indicating how intended outcomes would be achieved and including the risks associated with those options.
 Therefore, ensuring that best value is achieved however services are provided.
 Considering feedback from citizens and service users when making decisions about service improvements, or where services are no longer required, in order to prioritise competing demands within limited resources available including people, skills, land and assets, and bearing in mind future impacts.
 Decision making framework in place Framework of corporate governance in place WMP's programme structures in place.
-This includes agreed information requirements in place for project sign off and commencement Scheme of delegation sets out the requirements around appropriate authorisation Formal recording of decisions takes place WMP's Citizens Charter and engagement strategy PCC Commissioning Strategy Needs assessments across the Violence Reduction Unit, Community Safety Partnerships and Victims Services Maintaining Green Planning interventions Establishing and implementing robust planning and control cycles that cover strategic and operational plans, priorities and targets.
-Engaging with internal and external stakeholders in determining how services and other courses of action should be planned and delivered.
-Medium term financial plan approved as part of budget 2022/23 Annual process to update MTFP Plans in the place across the Force and PCC.
-This is for specific priorities within the police and crime plan Improving Green
+This includes agreed information requirements in place for project sign off and commencement Scheme of delegation sets out the requirements around appropriate authorisation Formal recording of decisions takes place WMP's Citizens Charter and engagement strategy PCC Commissioning Strategy Needs assessments across the Violence Reduction Partnership, Community Safety Partnerships and Victims Services Maintaining Green Planning interventions Medium term financial plan approved as part of budget 2022/23 Improving Green